denisdnc/open-users/README.md

 ## An Node JS supercool REST API for administer users
 The idea was to build an REST API in Node JS using best practices, patterns and frameworks that can be used in an enterprise application.

+## TODOs

+- [ ] Refactor to use promises and validate
+- [ ] Refactor to use async and validate
+- [ ] Integration Test for repositories
+- [ ] Clean up database before End to End tests

 ## USER entity
 ```json
 {